 - 6.1.
-The following definitions are used for the outcome of safeguarding investigations: - Substantiated: there is sufficient evidence to prove the allegation; - Malicious: there is sufficient evidence to disprove the allegation and there has been a deliberate act to deceive; - False: there is sufficient evidence to disprove the allegation; - Unsubstantiated: there is insufficient evidence to either prove or disprove the allegation.
-The term, therefore, does not imply guilt or innocence. - 6.2.
+The following definitions are used for the outcome of safeguarding investigations: - Substantiated: there is sufficient evidence to prove the allegation; - Malicious: there is sufficient evidence to disprove the allegation and there has been a deliberate act to deceive or cause harm to the person subject of the allegation; - False: there is sufficient evidence to disprove the allegation; - Unsubstantiated: there is insufficient evidence to either prove or disprove the allegation.
+The term, therefore, does not imply guilt or innocence or; - Unfounded: to reflect cases where there is no evidence or proper basis which supports the allegation being made. - 6.2.
 The school is not bound by the conclusions of other agencies but in practice is likely to form the same view on the evidence available.
 If there is a prior investigation by the police or another agency, which concludes that an allegation is substantiated, this is a strong indication that an offence of gross misconduct has been committed, and hence that a disciplinary hearing is required.
 In the case of an unsubstantiated allegation, the school will have to consider carefully whether disciplinary proceedings are appropriate on the evidence available.
-Volunteers and self-employed staff are not however covered by the school's disciplinary policy. - 6.3.
+Volunteers and self-employed staff are not however covered by the school's disciplinary policy.

+- 6.3.
 If the allegation is upheld and the member of staff is dismissed or leaves for whatever reason, the school will consider with the LADO whether to make a DBS referral.
 There is a legal obligation to make a DBS referral when satisfied that an individual has engaged in conduct which has harmed or was likely to harm a child, or if they otherwise pose a risk of harm to a child. - 6.4.
-If it is decided that the employee may return to school after a suspension then we will take steps to make the transition as smooth as possible.
-This may involve a phased return, a trial period or the use of another member of staff as a support in.
-If the child who made the allegation is still at the school, we will consider what needs to be done to manage the contact between employee and child.
+If it is decided that the employee may return to school after a suspension, then we will take steps to make the transition as smooth as possible.
+This may involve a phased return, a trial period, or the use of another member of staff as a support in.
+If the child who made the allegation is still at the school, we will consider what needs to be done to manage the contact between employee and child. - 6.5.

-- 6.5.
 Where an allegation is proved to be false, the Headteacher and Chair of Governors may refer to social services to determine whether the child is in need of support or has been abused by someone else. - 6.6.
 Each school's behaviour policy sets out the disciplinary action that may be taken against pupils who are found to have made malicious accusations against our staff.